the-road-to-learn-react/the-road-to-learn-react-albanian/manuscript/chapter1.md

   ...
 }

-// component usage (also called instantiation for a class)
+// perdorimi i komponentit
-// creates an instance of the component
+// krijon nje instance te komponentit
 <App />
 ~~~~~~~~

-The returned **element** is specified in the `render()` method.
+**element** i kthyer është specifik për metodën `render()`.
 The components you instantiated earlier are made up of elements, so it is important to understand the differences between a component, an instance of a component, and an element.

 You should see where the App component is instantiated, else you couldn't see the rendered output in a browser.
 The App component is only the declaration, but not the usage.
 You can instantiate the component anywhere in your JSX with `<App />`.
 You will see later where this happens in this application.